 My penalty charge notice is unfair.
 How do I challenge it?

-Once you’ve gathered this evidence, you need to send your appeal either as a letter to the address on your parking fine ticket, or via the parking enforcer’s website.
+You can send your appeal either as a letter to the address on your parking fine ticket or via the parking enforcer’s website.

 In your appeal letter, make sure you include: